CASE Graduate Trainee Programme - Europe

 I am so happy in my career and I love the fact that going to work every day is meaningful and varied.
 My career in fundraising for education wouldn't have happened without the CASE Graduate Trainee Programme and I'm so grateful for the kick-start I was given.
 It's a competitive, high-flying programme which recognises and nurtures talent, provides unrivalled opportunities to learn from and network with the leaders in the sector and gives hands-on learning experience so you can fast-track into whichever area of fundraising you enjoy most.

 Graduate trainees work within each area of a development office of an educational institution - gaining experience and developing core fundraising skills of:

 - Stewardship/donor relations

 - Monitoring and evaluating fundraising activity

 The breadth of the experience provides graduates with a fully rounded view of fundraising within education and the role it plays in supporting the institutions.
-For those looking for a career in fundraising, the Graduate Trainee Scheme is a great opportunity.
+For those looking for a career in fundraising, the Graduate Trainee Programme is a great opportunity.

 - A mentor is provided for each trainee along with networking opportunities, online resources like the CASE member benefits, CASE Community and the CASE Europe Graduate Trainee LinkedIn group.

 - During the year-long placement, graduate trainees will spend one month at another university with an emerging development function.
 This month-long placement will give the graduate trainee increased responsibility and autonomy.